SPIRE-GMU/tfhe-aie/128security-tfhe/readme.md

      tfhe_bootstrap(result, bk->bk, MU, temp_result);

-then it call vaive polynomial multiplication instaed, which 50x times slower.
+then it call vaive polynomial multiplication instead, which 50x times slower.
 The reason I choose naive poly-multiplier is to obtain golden numbers for a AIE accelerator.
 For CPU benchmark, just use FFT.